ramongallego/NewProject/README.md

 # NewProject

+## How to use it

+Fork this (or jimmy's from https://github.com/jimmyodonnell/NewProject) to your github, and then

+go to `Settings` and check `Template repository`.

+THen, when you start a new repository, select this repository in the drop down menu

 So, you want to "do the science", eh?
 This is a template for starting a new project in an organized fashion.
 I set this up in order to streamline project management.
 I'd love to hear any feedback you might have. - [Jimmy O'Donnell](mailto:jodonnellbio@gmail.com)

 The general directory structure is: